 So the ballpark earnings figure at Stretchlabs is around $23 per hour or about $48,000 per year based on a 40-hour work week.

-This is slightly below the average gross yearly salary in the US which according to Mint Intuit stands at $56,310.
+Even on the above figures from Indeed, this is still slightly below the average gross yearly salary in the US which according to Mint Intuit stands at $56,310.

 How Much Does Stretchlabs Cost?